Skip to content

 As a small child, I couldn’t care less about mindfulness meditation.

-Once I felt comfortable with one minute of meditation, I added a minute, then another… Later on, my studies would completely occupy me during the evenings and I stopped meditating.
+Once I felt comfortable with one minute of meditation, we added a minute, then another… Later on, my studies would completely occupy me during the evenings and I stopped meditating.

 It wasn’t until my early 20s, when I struggled with depression, did I finally see the benefits.